 What is a Michigan Landlord Security Deposit Bond?

-The Michigan Department of State mandates laws which govern residential security deposits and requires landlords to post a surety bond for the amount of the security deposit.
-If you are a landlord in the state, it is imperative that you know these requirements to protect your investments.
+The Michigan Department of State mandates laws that govern residential security deposits and requires landlords to post a surety bond for the amount of the security deposit.
+If you are a landlord in the state, you must know these requirements to protect your investments.

 The Landlord Security Deposit Bond benefits persons making security deposits with the landlord.

-The bond guarantees financial protection to the landlord in the event that a tenant fails or defaults on his or her rental payment responsibilities.
+The bond guarantees financial protection to the landlord if a tenant fails or defaults on his or her rental payment responsibilities.

 Under Michigan’s Landlord and Tenant Relationships Act 348 of 1972, Sec.
 554.604 (4)(1), landlords may use the security deposit money for any purposes they desire if they deposits with the Secretary of State (SOS) a surety bond to secure the entire deposits up to $50,000 and 25% of any amount exceeding $50,000.